 National Research Council Bursaries, Studentships, and Fellowships-The National Research Council awards annually a number of Bursaries, Studentships, and Fellowships for graduate work.
 These are open to selected graduates in the sciences who have shown distinction in their undergraduate studies.
 The values of the awards are as follows: Bursary, \$600; Studentship, \$900; and Fellowship, \$1200.
+Also available are a limited number of Special Scholarships for graduates and Post-Doctorate Fellowships for those who have completed their work for the Ph.D. degree.
 Applications must be received in Ottawa before February 1st.
 Application forms and regulations governing the awards may be obtained from the office of the Dean of Administrative and Inter-Faculty Affairs, or from the Secretary-Treasurer, National Research Council, Ottawa.

-The Pilkington Glass Limited Travelling Scholarship in Architecture-A travelling scholarship, for the purpose of post-graduate study in England, has been made available by Pilkington Glass Limited, for competition among architectural students in Canada.
-This scholarship will be given to a Fifth Year student from one of the schools in Canada having a five-year course and will be of an annual value of \$1500 plus travelling experises, cabin class, to and from England.
+The Pilkington Glass Limited Travelling Scholarship in Architecture- A travelling scholarship, for the purpose of post-graduate study in England, has been made available by Pilkington Glass Limited, for competition among architectural students in Canada.
+This scholarship will be given to a Fifth Year student from one of the schools in Canada having a five-year course and will be of an annual value of \$1500 plus travelling expenses, cabin class, to and from England.
 A second and a third prize of \$100 and \$50 respectively will also be awarded.
 The period of the scholarship is eight months, of which the holder is required to spend six months in Britain (of which two may be spent in an office) and two months in selected travel abroad or otherwise.
 A report will be required on original research in a field of study made possible by the scholarship.
 Architectural students at the University of British Columbia are eligible to enter the competition.
 Further details may be obtained from the Director of the School of Architecture or from Pilkington Glass Limited, 165 Bloor Street E., Toronto, Ontario.

 Rotary Foundation Fellowships-The Board of Directors of Rotary International and the Rotary Foundation Trustees have established a limited number of Rotary Foundation Fellowships for advanced study for an indefinite period.
 Candidates are expected to pursue study outside their own country.
 These fellowships are open to students between the ages of twenty and twenty-eight.
 Applicants must be graduates or in their graduating year.
-They are advised to make application early in October.
-Further information may be obtained from the office of the Dean of Administrative and Inter-Faculty Affairs.
+They are advised to make application early in October to the Rotary Club in their district.
+Further information may be obtained from the office of the Dean of Administrative and Inter-Faculty Affairs, or the secretary of any Rotary Club.